kruton/lambdamoo/Extensions.md

 then assigned to the make variable specified by `%dirvar` and also substituted for `%DIR%` in any `%ac` code provided.

+Similarly to `--enable-`, a `--with-` argument likewise must be all one word in shell terms.

 #### `%cdefine`  _name_ [ _value_ ]

 For `%%extension` this determines the extension's cppname and/or its various option cppnames.  `%cdefine` must precede all `%option` declarations.

-It is is intended that an `AC_DEFINE` be issued for an extension cppname exactly when the extension is active.
-Option cppnames are intended to be `AC_DEFINE`d if an option keyword is chosen either directly or indirectly (via `%option_set`) by the `--enable-`_ew_name_ argument.
-In either case, if a given cppname is _also_ defined in a `MOO_DECLARE_OPTIONS` then the corresponding `--enable-def-` argument can override this
+It is intended that an `AC_DEFINE` be issued for an extension cppname exactly when the extension is active.
+For option cppnames an `AC_DEFINE` is issued if an option keyword is chosen either directly or indirectly (via `%option_set` or `%implies`) by the `--enable-`_ew_name_ argument.
+Either way, if a given cppname is _also_ defined in a `MOO_DECLARE_OPTIONS` then the corresponding `--enable-def-` argument can override this

 (... and if there's some reason that being able to override would be a bad idea, that's then also a reason to __not__ declare it in